 cxt.stroke();

-Finally, let's parametrize a bit more the construction of this geometrical pattern by including everything into another loop, and using this new counter to increment the points ordinate position.
+Finally, let's parameterize the construction of this geometrical pattern a bit more by including everything in another loop and using this new counter to increment the points' ordinate position.
 We'll add a new variable y and use it to run the external loop 20 times.
 Here's the result:

 var c=document.getElementById("myCanvas3"); var cxt=c.getContext("2d"); var i=0; var y=0;